Fundamental limitations on distillation of quantum channel resources: Setting

-where $R \cong A$ and the maximization can be regarded as being over the convex and compact set of density operators on $R$, with $\psi_{RA}$ thought of as a purification of a given $\rho_R$.
+where $R \cong A$ and the maximisation can be regarded as being over the convex and compact set of density operators on $R$, with $\psi_{RA}$ thought of as a purification of a given $\rho_R$.
 Crucially, it holds that~\cite[Lemma 12]{wilde_2020}

 that is, it suffices to consider the Choi matrices of the channels to evaluate the max-relative entropy.

 We can then write the robustness measure as

 In a very similar way, we notice that